 Swimming happens anywhere and everywhere, but beaches are another thing entirely.
 Beaches are made of sunshine, sand, sparkling waters.
 Sometimes called the Riviera of Lapland, Posio’s beaches along Lake Livojärvi offer plenty of sand and room to stretch out in it.
 To lie back and soak in the sun like a lazy housecat.
 When you’re suitably cooked, grab an ice cream cone from a nearby kiosk and check out the patchy brown reindeer wandering around the edge of the trees by the huge lake.
 Because Riviera or not, you’re still in Lapland.

 Looking for more great ways to put a little Lapland color in your cheeks?
-Check out these great articles!
+Check out the great articles below!